 6. NHMF Report

-The report was presented by Vanessa Wells, Senior NHMF Manager and highlighted that since writing the paper there had been updates to the pipeline with many of the grant requests moving away from the first quarter to later in the financial year.
+The report was presented by the Senior NHMF Manager who highlighted that since writing the paper there had been updates to the pipeline with many of the grant requests moving away from the first quarter to later in the financial year.
 Trustees were reassured to hear this and would allow the budget for the year to be managed more easily.

-8. Saving for Norfolk a newly re-discovered pietre dure tabletop belonging to the Paston family; MF-19-00001
+8. Saving for Norfolk a newly re-discovered pietre dure tabletop belonging to the Paston family

 Steve Miller left the room during this item